 Conventional Treatment For GERD:

 Commonly prescribed conventional treatment for GERD is as follows:

-- Antacids: It neutralizes the effect of acid.
+- Antacids: These neutralize the effect of acid.
 Most of the antacids are habit-forming.

-- H2-receptor blockers: It decreases acid production for a long duration.
+- H2-receptor blockers: These decreases acid production for a long duration.

-- Proton pump inhibitors: It blocks acid productions and reduces inflammation.
+- Proton pump inhibitors: It blocks acid production and reduces inflammation.

 - If medications and lifestyle changes are not helping, surgery is advised in some cases.

 Our Experience In Treating GERD At Life Force:

 Dr. Shah has been treating different cases of GERD with homeopathy for the last more than 30 years.
 With his rich experience in treating patients from over 180 countries with homeopathic medicines, he has designed a systemic protocol for treating the causes of GERD.
 As per our experience at Life Force, all mild, moderate, and a few severe cases of GERD respond very well to homeopathic treatment.
 Mild to moderate cases with recent origin respond wonderfully to homeopathy.
 Antacid-dependent cases, very old cases of GERD, and cases with some structural abnormality may take time or may not respond to homeopathy.
 We have documented a few successful cases of treating GERD in children and infants as well.
 Lifestyle changes, diet habits, and regular exercises have to be augmented with homeopathic treatment to achieve good results.